Tapan Chowdhury (singer)

-Tapan Chowdhury (born 7 January) is a Bangladeshi musician.
+Tapan Chowdhury (born 7 January) is a Bangladeshi singer.
 He is a former member of the musical group Souls and is known for his modern (Adhunik) songs.
 He won Best Male Singer in 1st Meril-Prothom Alo Awards in 1998.

 Career

 Chowdhury was trained by Ustad Priyadaranjan Sen, Ustad Mihirlala and Pandit Sanjit Dey.
-He started his career with Souls and worked for the band for 22 years.
+He started his career with Souls towards the end of 1973 and worked for the band for 20 years.
+He was one of the biggest contributor to Souls, being the main vocalist of the first five albums.
 Later, he started to work as a solo singer.
 He performed as a playback singer for more than 300 films.

-Souls

-Tapan Chowdhury joined Souls towards the end of 1973, after Naquib Khan joined the band.
-Tapan Chowdhury was one of the biggest contributor to Souls, being the main vocalist of the first five album, rendering his voice to countless hits, Mon Shudhu Mon Chuyeche, E Emon Porichoy and more.